mathgeniuszach/UnifyTags/README.md

 ## Features

 - Unify item entities (and therefore drops from blocks except from quarries)
-- Unify items when the go into your inventory
+- Unify items when they go into your inventory
 - Unify certain recipes
 - Hide unified materials through JEI